MirageNet/Mirage/doc/Articles/Guides/Authority.md

 When authority is given to or removed from an object a message will be sent to that client to notify them.
 This will cause the `OnAuthorityChanged(bool)` functions to be called.

+## On Destroy

+if the client has authority, then `OnAuthorityChanged(false)` will be called on the object when it is destroyed.

 ## Check Authority